neroist/sitelen-pona-ucsur-guide/README.md

 ### Desktop

-To patch your Discord to correctly render sitelen pona on desktop, we will use the [Powercord client modification](https://powercord.dev/).
+To patch your Discord to correctly render sitelen pona on desktop, we will use the [Vencord client modification](https://vencord.dev/).
 Start by following the installation guide on their website to install it.
-After installing Powercord we need to add a CSS snippet, this is a small snippet of code that tells Powercord to use Fairfax HD or nasin nanpa when sitelen pona is present.
+After installing Vencord we need to add a CSS snippet, this is a small snippet of code that tells Vencord to use Fairfax HD or nasin nanpa when sitelen pona is present.

-First go to "User Settings" in Discord, then scroll down to "Themes" and click the "Quick CSS" tab.
+First go to go to Settings, then scroll down to "Vencord", click "Themes", and press "Edit QuickCSS"

 Paste this snippet of code into the text box.
 (No need to worry about security!
 CSS can only change visual aspects of Discord, and cannot steal your login token or act on your behalf)